swiftlang/swift/docs/SIL.rst

   one or more class protocols.
 All reference types can be ``retain``-ed and ``release``-d.
 Reference types also have *ownership semantics* for their referenced heap object; see `Reference Counting`_ below.
+- A type with *retainable pointer representation* is guaranteed to be compatible (in the C sense) with the Objective-C ``id`` type.
+  The value at runtime may be ``nil``.
+This includes classes, class metatypes, block functions, and class-bounded existentials with only Objective-C-compatible protocol constraints, as well as one level of ``Optional`` or ``UncheckedOptional`` applied to any of the above.
+Types with retainable pointer representation can be returned via the ``@autoreleased`` return convention.

 SILGen does not always map Swift function types one-to-one to SIL function types.
 Function types are transformed in order to encode additional attributes: